 Sauerkraut is one of the oldest traditional foods finely cut raw cabbage that has been fermented by various lactic acid bacteria.
 It is rich in vitamins, minerals and antioxidants.
 Make sure to choose unpasteurized brands that contain live bacteria as pasteurization kills the live and healthy bacteria.

 Kimchi, a staple in Korean cuisine, is a traditional side dish of salted and fermented vegetables, Cabbage is usually the main ingredient.
 Kimchi contains lactic acid bacteria that may benefit digestive health.
 Kimchi made from cabbage is high in some vitamins and minerals, including vitamin K, riboflavin (vitamin B2) and iron.

 Kefir is a fermented probiotic milk drink made by adding kefir grains to cow’s or goat’s milk.
-It has various health benefits including improve bone health, digestive problems and protect against infections.
+It has various health benefits including improving bone health, digestive problems and protecting against infections.
 It is a better source of probiotics than yogurt, and people with lactose intolerance can often drink kefir with no problems.